What Is a Child Therapist?

-This 4-year baccalaureate program introduces future child therapists to the fundamentals of psychology with a mixture of classroom lectures and research experience.
+This four-year baccalaureate program introduces future child therapists to the fundamentals of psychology with a mixture of classroom lectures and research experience.
 Statistics is heavily emphasized in this program, and some of the subspecialties of psychology are introduced at the undergraduate level.
 Since most students in this program intend to do graduate work in the field of psychology, this program is geared towards preparing the student for graduate studies.
 A student in an undergraduate program in psychology could expect to take courses in topics such as:

 - Consumerism and the psychological perspective